‘The Flash’ Standalone Movie Will Have A ‘Back To The Future’ Feel About It

 While “Flashpoint” is a darker story, the new filmmakers may look to try and lighten it up some.

 It’s kind of difficult to figure out just where the standalone movie for The Flash is going, but it’s good to know that Warner Bros. actually has a direction.
-With the problems that the DCEU has experience in recent years, some changes needed to be made and that is what’s happening behind the scenes and on the screen.
+With the problems that the DCEU has experienced in recent years, some changes needed to be made and that is what’s happening behind the scenes and on the screen.
 If done right, it’s really hard to screw up something that is inspired by a film as great as Back to the Future.